 North American fans of Ernest Hemingway will have the rare opportunity to register for one of nine FREE virtual events hosted by PBS and their partners.
 Each event is FREE but requires a reservation due to limited space and unfortunately the events are limited to United States fans only.
 The hour long events will be hosted on Zoom and include discussions with the likes of Ken Burns, Lynn Novick and Joyce Carol Oates.
 Clips from the upcoming series will also be shown.

-Conversations on Hemingway Series
+Conversations on Hemingway Series [now closed]

 Feb.
 23 Hemingway and Childhood, in partnership with WTTW and Chicago Public Library